Review Medicare Advantage Plans

 Medicare Part A

-Inpatient care in a hospital, Skilled nursing facility care, Nursing home care (inpatient care in a skilled nursing facility that’s not custodial or long-term care), Hospice care, and Home health care.
+Inpatient care in a hospital, Skilled nursing facility care, Nursing home care, Hospice care, and Home health care.

 Medicare Part B